noahgibbs/codefolio_middleman/source/posts/2012-12-31-Rails-Is-the-Wrong-Tool-for-Your-REST-API.html.md

 ## What’s In a REST API?

 When I say “your REST API”, I’m specifically talking about a little application server that serves requests over HTTP, preferably using <a href="http://en.wikipedia.org/wiki/Representational_state_transfer">REST principles</a>, but not necessarily.
 Generally a REST API server is backed by a database or other form of data storage.
 It might provide calculation of some kind, either with a data store or not.
-You can think of the Twitter API or the GitHub API, for instance, or simpler things like <a href="http://graphite.readthedocs.org/en/1.0/url-api.html">querying data points from Graphite</a>.
+You can think of the Twitter API or the GitHub API, for instance, or simpler things like querying data points from your metrics backend.

 What I am <i>not</i> talking about is anything serving a user-visible HTML-CSS-and-JS web site, meant to be consumed by a user, interactively, in a browser.
 Let’s call that a “web app server” instead of a “REST API server”.